lauritzen/iteras-wp-plugin/README.txt

 These shortcodes, except [iteras-return-to-page], are internally converted to calls to the ITERAS Javascript API.
 You can pass more parameters if you need to, e.g. `next`, see the [API documentation](https://app.iteras.dk/api/) for more details.
 The profile parameter is implicit and comes from your plugin settings.

+There's a few shortcodes for controlling content based on the users logged in status.
+For showing content when the user has access use `[iteras-if-logged-in paywallid="abc123,def456"]Content only shown if the user is logged in and has access[/iteras-if-logged-in]`. `[iteras-if-not-logged-in]` does the opposite. `[iteras-if-logged-in-link]Content[/iteras-if-logged-in-link]` will automatically insert a link to the subscriber landing page that is configured with the plugin, alternatively a `url` attribute can be supplied, while `login_text` can we used to customize the link text.
+These shortcodes only work with server validation enabled.

 = My visitors don't return to the page they came from after having signed up? =

 When you link to other pages, you may be losing the return information needed to redirect the visitors.
 Send the URL through [iteras-return-to-page] as described above to forward the return information.